libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: maskpos

             An offset for the mask image.
-For images, the offset is given in pixels of the main bitmap, for videos, in video pixels, and for words nodes, the offset is given in screen pixels.
-If portions of the node extend outside the mask, the border pixels of the mask are taken.
-Note that the maskpos is an offset from the top left of the node, even for :py:class:`WordsNode` objects that have :py:attr:`alignment`
+The offset is given in local node coordinates.
+Unless :py:attr:`size` is set, these will correspond to screen pixels.
+If portions of the node extend outside the mask, the border pixels of the mask are taken. :py:attr:`maskpos` is an offset from the reference point of the node.
+Usually, this will be the top left corner, but for :py:class:`WordsNode` objects that have :py:attr:`alignment`
-            :py:const:`Center` or :py:const:`Right`.
+            :py:const:`Center` or :py:const:`Right`, the reference point is top center or right, respectively.

         .. py:attribute:: masksize

             The size of the mask image.
-For images, the offset is given in pixels of the main bitmap, for videos, in video pixels, and for words nodes, the offset is given in screen pixels.
+The offset is given in local node coordinates.
+Unless :py:attr:`size` is set, these will correspond to screen pixels.
 If portions of the node extend outside the mask, the border pixels of the mask are taken.

         .. py:attribute:: maxtileheight